Measures Of Central Tendency In Psychology

 The mode is the value that appears most frequently in a dataset.
 It represents the most typical or common observation.
 A dataset can have one mode (unimodal), more than one mode (bimodal or multimodal), or no mode at all if all values occur with equal frequency.

 The mode is particularly useful for categorical or nominal data, where numerical averages don't make sense.
-For example, if you were to survey people about their favorite color, the mode would be the color that's most frequently chosen.
-However, the mode can be less stable than the mean or median, especially in small datasets or when values are clustered closely together.
+Here's the thing — for example, if you were to survey people about their favorite color, the mode would be the color that's most frequently chosen.
+That said, the mode can be less stable than the mean or median, especially in small datasets or when values are clustered closely together.

 Choosing the Right Measure